-In the past it has been difficult for volunteers to identify and report the locations of any issues.
+In the past it’s been difficult for volunteers to identify and report the locations of any issues.
 This can have a huge impact on the effectiveness of the program especially if they are reporting time sensitive information.

-All Restless Development’s volunteers have been trained on how they can use what3words’ app to provide a precise location when they are reporting what they see on the ground.
+All Restless Development volunteers have been trained on how they can use the free what3words app to provide a precise location when they are reporting what they see on the ground.

-“The what3words system enables the simple communication of issue location.
-It is a critical component for an effective response and to keep the elections fair and representative.”
-Rahman Bajun, Restless Development
+‘The what3words system enables the simple communication of issue location.
+It is a critical component for an effective response and to keep the elections fair and representative’, said Rahman Bajun, Restless Development

-what3words is a location reference system based on a global grid of 57 trillion 3x3m squares.
-Each square has been pre-assigned a unique & fixed 3 word address.
+what3words is the simplest way to talk about location.
+It has divided the world into 3m x 3m squares, each with a unique 3 word address.
 Words are much easier to say and remember than any other system.
 It is available in multiple languages including Swahili and the app works offline where there is no data connection.

-“We are privileged that our system can help the democratic process of Tanzania” Said Chris Sheldrick, CEO what3words.
+‘We are privileged that our system can help the democratic process of Tanzania’, said Chris Sheldrick, what3words Co-founder and CEO.